shortmr/RehabWeekWorkshop/README.md

 ```
 At this point you should see something like:
 ![Screenshot of the terminal after running the robot node.](imgs_readme/terminalRobotNode.png)
-If this is not the case (any red part raise your hand).
+If this is not the case (any red error messages) raise your hand.

 Now try to move the robot.
 You should feel a lot of resistance because no torque compensation is provided by the motor.